MalingSendal/computervisionfinal/README.md

 ## 📄 License

-This project is private and not licensed for public/commercial use.
+This project is licensed under the MIT License.

 ---

-**Developed with ❤️ for SIBI accessibility.**
+**Developed by Rendy for better SIBI accessibility.**